 - Address: Ponte della Costituzione, 30135 Venice, Italy.

-8. Bridge of the Needles
+8. Bridge of the Spires

 The Ponte delle Guglie is one of the two bridges that cross the Cannaregio Canal, located at its western end, near where it joins the Grand Canal.